Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given no parameters and the presence of an output schema, the description fully covers what the tool does and its scope.
+Given the tool has no parameters, comprehensive annotations, and an output schema, the description sufficiently covers what the tool does.
+No additional information is needed.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.